Skip to content

 Runs secondary model on same input without affecting primary output.
 Use case: after migrating task_parse from Claude to local, keep Claude as shadow for 2–4 weeks.
 If quality degrades, revert by changing routing config.

-Cost implication: Doubles model cost for that task type.
+Cost implication: Doubles model cost for that task type — now visible in the ledger.
 Intended as temporary — disable once confidence is established.

 Offline Evaluation Harness (Model Comparison)